srdrt/ToolLibrary/README.md

 ```

 ### 2. Run `database` command
-Run the following command to create databases to your local PostgreSQL server in database folder
+Run the following command to create databases to your local PostgreSQL server.

 Enter database folder:
 ```bash